Ethorbit/SteamDeck-SteamOS-Guides/README.md

 All programs will be restarted after symlink changes to avoid conflicts, and they should "just work" as if nothing odd happened.
 Your $HOME path will always point to the symlink as if it were a normal directory.

-All users with a UID between 1000 and 1050 will have their home directories forced.
-This should be compatible with the default user as well as any users you may create in the future.
+All users with a UID between 1001 and 1050 will have their home directories forced.
+This should skip the built-in user, and apply to the user you created manually as well as any other users you create manually in the future.

 ### Creation
 * `mkdir -p /mnt/usr/sbin`